 If you find that your child is struggling being away from you, slip a picture of you and him/her into their backpack as a tangible, ready positive reminder of your love.
-Additionally, you will want to build upon your child’s social skills by providing summer opportunities to interact with friends.
-Attending a sporting event, even if it’s not your favorite sport, will provide time for your child to interact with other kids his or her age.
+Additionally, you will want to build upon your child’s social skills by providing summer opportunities to safely interact with friends.

 Consider choosing a verse or verses to pray over your child’s day and future.
 If your child is especially anxious about the upcoming school year, consider Philippians 4:6 “Do not be anxious about anything, but in everything situation, by prayer and petition, with thanksgiving, present your requests to God.”
 Put their anxiety – along with yours – into God’s hands.